 7. Do you need more support to achieve your desired skill level?

 While it’s important to first try coding on your own to see if you like it, it’s easy to get stuck in tutorial purgatory and not actually make meaningful progress.
 At a certain point, most people benefit from having a structured course to follow, and a mentor to learn from.
 That way you know you’re on the right track to learning professional-level skills needed in today’s jobs.

 If you’ve tried learning on your own, but you’ve reached a plateau and want support and accountability to learn faster, a coding bootcamp could be worth it for you.

 8. Are you financially prepared to pay tuition + living expenses during & after the bootcamp?

-If you want to figure out if Java or Python is the right language for you, schedule a 10 minute call to get free guidance from our team.
+Next: which language to choose?
+If you want advice on the best language for you, schedule a 10 minute call to get free guidance from our team.